CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks

 \subsection{Experimental Data and Comparative Methods}

-This study employs eight cross-domain datasets for experimental evaluation, encompassing social network data including Wikipedia and Reddit, online education data from MOOC, user behavior data from LastFM, communication data from Enron, mobility trajectory data from UCI, and political interaction data from Can.
-Parl.~\cite{poursafaei2022towards}.
-Among them, LastFM and Reddit are larger in scale.
-More detailed of real-world datasets information can be found in Appendix 1 of the supplementary material.
+This study employs seven real-world datasets for experimental evaluation, including community interaction networks such as Wikipedia and Reddit, online education data from MOOC, user behavior data from LastFM, email communication network data from Enron, academic network data from UCI, and political interaction network data from CanParl~\cite{poursafaei2022towards}.
+Among them, LastFM and Reddit are relatively larger in scale.
+Detailed statistics of these real-world datasets are provided in Table \ref{tab:data_statistics}.